Drukpa Kagyu: Commemorative stamp

-Conversion by Karma Kagyu
+Forced conversion by China

 On 10 September 2014, the Gyalwang Drukpa issued an official statement accusing Beijing of fanning intra-sect rivalries by using the Chinese-led subset-under-occupation of the Karma Kagyu to forcibly take over Drukpa monasteries in the holy Mount Kailash area of Tibet, with Drukpa monks and yogis being forced out of their monasteries, and photographs of Drukpa masters replaced with photographs of the (Chinese-recognized) Karmapa, Ogyen Trinley Dorje.
-The Gyalwang Drukpa stated, “They are using (the Karmapa's) name, but I don’t think he is responsible."
+The Gyalwang Drukpa stated, "They are using (the Karmapa's) name, but I don't think he is responsible."

-The office of Karmapa Ogyen Trinley Dorje quickly replied, saying, “His Holiness does not believe in (forced) conversion.
+The office of Karmapa Ogyen Trinley Dorje quickly replied, saying, "His Holiness does not believe in (forced) conversion.
 He has a broad outlook, and there is no conversion plan.
-He believes in harmony and dialogue between all sects, and we all belong to the broad Buddhist tradition.”
+He believes in harmony and dialogue between all sects, and we all belong to the broad Buddhist tradition."
 Spokesperson Kunzang Chunvyalp added that the Karmapa has urged that Drukpa monasteries which have been desecrated "be restored because they are very sacred."

 Kung-Fu Nuns

-In 2018 BBC reported on the Drukpa nuns' who are nicknamed the "Kung-Fu Nuns": most of them are black belts in Kung-Fu.
+In 2018 BBC reported on the Kung Fu Nuns from the Drukpa Kagyu school who are mostly black belts in kung fu.
 After a visit to Vietnam where the Gyalwang Drukpa saw nuns receiving combat training, he decided to bring the idea back to Nepal by encouraging nuns to learn self-defence.
-His motive was simple: to promote gender equality and empower the young women, who mostly come from poor backgrounds in India and Tibet.
+His motive was simple: promote gender equality and empower young women who mostly came from poor backgrounds in India and Tibet.
 Kung-Fu Nuns also learn skills that are available only to monks in other lineages, such as plumbing, driving, and electrical fitting.